Skip to content

 If you can pay the charge in full without causing any financial difficulty, do so.
 Make sure you get a receipt and keep evidence of the payment.

-Parking operators who are members of the BPA or IPC must follow the code of practice produced by their accredited trade association.
-Both the BPA and IPC say that:
+Parking operators who are members of the BPA or IPC must follow the private parking sector single Code of Practice.
+The code of practice says that:

 • a parking charge notice must be reasonable and not usually for more than £100;